RobertoMG28/PythonApp-StockPredictor/README.md

 # PythonApp-StockPredictor
 * Created a tool that allows you to predict stock prices using historical stock data obtained through Yahoo Finance.
 * Used LSTM (Long Short-Term Memory), which is a Recurrent Neural Network (RNN) based architecture for time series forecasting.
-* Previously, I trained a RNN model to predict stock prices of Alphabet on a Jupyter notebook.
+* Previously, I trained a RNN model to predict stock prices of Alphabet and Bitcoin on a Jupyter notebook.
   * Data Cleaning/Visualization (removed null values, train-test split, feature scaling with MinMaxScaler, ...)
   * Model Building (RNN model)
 * After that, I built a client facing application using Flask (web framework) that: